nrs-org/novelslop/content/vol_01/chap_15.typ

   "Not really...
 I am just tired."

+  Her tone suddenly switched from that of an energetic streamer to a honest and gentle one.
+It was a tone she shared to no one, even her closest friends at school.

   "Well, being noble to others truly is hard, right?"

   "It's been only two days, and Uta-nyan feels like she does not have any energy left..."

+  Uta sighed.

   "Chat, I don't want to admit, but maybe I'm not cut out for this..."